Netflix and Mattel are teaming up for He-Man, “Masters of the Universe: Revelation “, and it is starting to look very promising!

 It is crucial for the success of the new show that Kevin Smith and the folks at Netflix understand that we want to see as many of these characters as possible while keeping to a cohesive story.

 Of course, we want to see Prince Adam turn into He-Man to battle Skeletor, Evil-Lyn, and Beast-Man, alongside fan-favorites Man-at-Arms, and Sorceress.
-However, there is a trove of characters which are not instantly recognizable but who can provide the new show with depth and variety.
+However, there is a trove of characters that are not instantly recognizable but who can provide the new show with depth and variety.

 For example, I would love to see King Hiss, the ruthless and stalwart leader of the Snake-Men, whose outward human appearance is but a disguise for the writhing mass of snakes that make up his true form.